 If you’re working at a small or medium-sized business, how do you build trust with the executives?
 How do you make sure your outreach is more appealing than the competition’s?
 How do you ensure your emails aren’t going straight to spam or trash?
 The questions are endless.

 But, what if we told you there were just 5 simple steps that would help you sell your B2B product to an executive at an enterprise?

-5 Steps for B2B Marketing Targeting Fortune 500 Companies
+B2B Marketing to Fortune 500 Companies

 Michael Voellinger, Head of Marketing & Business Development at Yates Ltd., shares his expertise on how to successfully market and sell to the C-Suite at Fortune 500 companies, and he divides his advice into 5 clear steps.

 Build a relationship: Focus on fostering a connection with your prospects, not on selling your service or product.